1983 Heze earthquake: Tectonic setting

-The Shandong plain lies inside the much larger North China Plain, a seismically active alluvial plain riddled with faults and boundaries and home to most of China's most catastrophic earthquakes.
-In this case within the eastern regions of Shandong and China lies the Tanlu fault, one of the largest faults in all of Eastern China reaching as far as the Bohai Sea.
-The Tanlu fault, as well as the Yishu fault, were the cause of the 1668 Shandong earthquake with a moment magnitude of 8.5 and the 1937 Heze earthquakes respectively.
+The Shandong Plain lies inside the much larger North China Plain, a seismically active alluvial plain riddled with faults and boundaries and home to most of China's most catastrophic earthquakes.
+In this case, within the eastern regions of Shandong and China lies the Tanlu fault, one of the largest faults in all of Eastern China reaching as far as the Bohai Sea.
+The Tanlu fault and the Yishu fault were the cause of the 1668 Shandong earthquake with a moment magnitude of 8.5 and the 1937 Heze earthquakes respectively.

 Earthquake

 The earthquake was said to be a result of a modal plane striking in a Northeastern direction in the plains of the Shandong province.
 The northeastern direction of the fracture has a velocity of 0.6 kilometers per second, the rupture of the said fault was measured at a length of 3 kilometers.
 From more calculations it was said that the magnitude of the earthquake was 5.9 on the surface-wave magnitude scale or 5.7 on the moment magnitude scale.
 The mezoseismal area near the epicenter recorded a maximum intensity VII (Very strong) according to the Modified mercalli scale, and it was said to be felt as far as the Hebei and Henan provinces nearby.